dezren39-dev/i2c_puppet/README.md

         - TrackPad button not working with Num Lock on (#10) v1.0:
 	- Initial release
-See here for the legacy project's history: https://github.com/solderparty/bbq10kbd_i2c_sw#version-history
+See here for the upstream project's history: https://github.com/solderparty/i2c_puppet#version-history See here for the legacy project's history: https://github.com/solderparty/bbq10kbd_i2c_sw#version-history